 \subsection{Breakdown Analysis: The Danger of Over-Reliance}

-While ChatGPT explanations shows promise in aiding human fact verification, the aggregate results obscures the danger when the explanation gives wrong answers.
-Thus, to examine what happens in those cases, we perform break down the analysis, manually annotating the ChatGPT explanation for each claim based on whether it gives the correct answer (whether the claim is true or false).
+While ChatGPT explanations show promise in aiding human fact verification, the aggregate results obscure the danger when the explanation gives wrong answers.
+To examine what happens in those cases, we break down the analysis, manually annotating the ChatGPT explanation for each claim based on whether it gives the correct answer (whether the claim is true or false).
 We then split all user responses into two subsets: ones with correct answers from ChatGPT and ones where the ChatGPT explanation is wrong (\autoref{fig:analysis_1_correct} and~\autoref{fig:analysis_1_wrong}, respectively).

 \textbf{Users achieve the highest accuracy when the explanations are correct, but below-random accuracy when the explanations are wrong.} When the explanation is correct, users' accuracy is $(0.87 \pm 0.13)$, higher than the baseline of having no evidence $(0.61 \pm 0.13)$ as well as the retrieval condition $(0.79 \pm 0.15)$.
 However, when the explanation is wrong, users tend to over-trust the explanations and only achieve an accuracy of $(0.35 \pm 0.22)$ as compared to the baseline condition $(0.49 \pm 0.24)$ and the retrieval condition $(0.54 \pm 0.26)$.
 Moreover, \textbf{users spend similar time on claims with correct and wrong explanations}, further indicating that they are not deliberately differentiating correct and wrong explanations and instead tend to trust most of the explanations.
 We also look at the free-form responses from users for their decision rationales, the most common responses include: (1) ChatGPT's explanation looks convincing, especially with quotes from the retrieved passages (even when the quotes or reasoning are wrong); (2) They do not have any prior knowledge on the topic so would just trust ChatGPT.